-General Foreman
+General Foreperson

-He/she shall be a Journeyman Wireman and a member of the Union.
-He/she shall supervise the work of other foremen and direct all orders through them.
-When a job requires thirty (30) or more workspersons, a General Foreman shall be appointed.
+They shall be a Journeyperson Wireperson and a member of the Union.
+They shall supervise the work of other forepersons and direct all orders through them.
+When a job requires thirty (30) or more workspersons, a General Foreperson shall be appointed.

-"A" Foreman
+"A" Foreperson

-He/she shall be a Journeyman Wireman and a member of the Union.
-An "A" Foreman shall be appointed when he/she is directing four (4) or more workers.
+They shall be a Journeyperson Wireperson and a member of the Union.
+An "A" Foreperson shall be appointed when they are directing four (4) or more workers.

-An "A" Foreman shall be allowed to supervise the work of a maximum of ten (10) workers except that where there is a "B" Foreman working under the "A" Foreman.
-Then the "A" Foreman shall be allowed to supervise up to fifteen (15) workers.
-When an "A" Foreman has more than four (4) Journeymen under his/her supervision, then he/she shall not be allowed to work with his/her tools.
-It is recognized, from time to time, circumstances may require that the Foreman work with tools for up to four (4) hours to assist other workers.
+An "A" Foreperson shall be allowed to supervise the work of a maximum of ten (10) workers except that where there is a "B" Foreperson working under the "A" Foreperson.
+Then the "A" Foreperson shall be allowed to supervise up to fifteen (15) workers.
+When an "A" Foreperson has more than four (4) Journeypersons under their supervision, then they shall not be allowed to work with their tools.
+It is recognized, from time to time, circumstances may require that the Foreperson works with tools for up to four (4) hours to assist other workers.

-Where in the opinion of the Union and the Board the job will require four (4) or more workers, then the "A" Foremen rate shall be paid from the start of the job.
+Where in the opinion of the Union and the Board the job will require four (4) or more workers, then the "A" Forepersons rate shall be paid from the start of the job.